ShayHill/article_install_vim_in_windows/README.md

 nnoremap <buffer> <leader>e :update<CR>:vert term python -m pytest<t_ku>
 ```

-This mapping will - save the current buffer - start a command with `:!python -m pytest` - press up to reload the previous `:!python -m pytest` command - then nothing
+This mapping will

+- save the current buffer
+- start a command with `:!python -m pytest`
+- press up to reload the previous `:!python -m pytest` command
+- then nothing

-The mapping will not run the command, but will wait for you to - press Enter - navigate through the history of commands starting with `:!python -m pytest` by using the arrow keys
+The mapping will not run the command, but will wait for you to

+- optionally navigate through the history of commands starting with `:!python -m pytest` by using the arrow keys
+- press Enter

 There are several ways to navigate command history in Vim.
-This is just one given as an example.
+This one is given as an example.

 ## configure the aichat window

 The [madox2/vim-ai](https://github.com/madox2/vim-ai) plugin creates a new filetype for its AI chat window.
 From any Vim window (split), run `:set filetype<CR>` to see the filetype.
-Configure any filetype by creating a file at `~\vimdir\ftplugin\[filetype].vim`.
+Configure any filetype by creating a file at `~\vimfiles\after\ftplugin\[filetype].vim`.

 ```
-:e $MYVIMDIR\ftplugin\aichat.vim
+:e $MYVIMDIR\after\ftplugin\aichat.vim
 ```

 ```